Diary Major John Kevin Lloyd - 1942-1945 - Part 7

 which from here and in the

-gathering twilight appear just
+gathering twilight appears just

 like a gum forest.
-In the backyard
+In the background

-the deep blue mountain tower
+the deep blue mountains tower

-magestically above the clouds.
+majestically above the clouds.
 North

 1942-30 Days SEPTEMBER